Speaker

 Actions

 Since many years, Jan works in different software architecture positions all over the globe.
 With a background in software engineering, he successfully planned, designed and helped implement solutions in various business fields such as defence, automotive, pharma or finance.
 As an ISAQB accredited software architecture instructor he loves to share his knowledge and enable others to grow in their career paths.
-Jan works at the moment as lead enterprise architect at TWINT and helps to simplify the daily payment processes of Swiss people
+Jan at the moment is working as a senior consultant for NFQ worldwide.

 Area of Expertise